HAOTIAN89/BetterChatGPT-meditron/deployment/README.md

 npm run dev
 ```

-You can access the UI at `http://localhost:5173/`, and then you just need to set up three points to successfully connect to the cluster:
+You can access the UI at `http://localhost:5173/`, and then you just need to set up three points to successfully run the model inference with the cluster:
 1. Change the model from default meditron-7b to meditron-70b, and set the Max Token to 4096.
 2. Delete the default System Prompt.
 3. Set the API Endpoint (your cluster) and API Key (EMPTY) in the API button.